 AGRI-TREND, a division of Trimble, is a precision agronomy leader that supports dealers as they move toward offering a complete precision ag service.

-In this live webinar event, and the final program in this three part series, Eric Lund provided examples of how soil mapping and sampling can be coupled with equipment expertise to meet unmet agronomic needs of growers and take advantage of untapped data management service opportunities.
+In this webinar, and the final program in this three part series, Eric Lund provided examples of how soil mapping and sampling can be coupled with equipment expertise to meet unmet agronomic needs of growers and take advantage of untapped data management service opportunities.
 [To view any of our webinar replays, you must be logged in with a free user account.]

 This webinar featured 3 top agronomic experts who shared their tips and strategies for finding the right partner to help you implement agronomic services into your dealership to bridge the gap between hardware and data management and provide quality services and leadership to your farm customers.